botpress/docs/docs/advanced/content-type-action.md

 ### Single choice

+This component carries a message, usually a question, and suggests choices to the user to fulfill the message.
+The user can only pick one option, and on selecting the preference, you can instruct your chatbot to get a custom value.

 ![single-choice image](../assets/advanced/single-choice.jpg)

+**`Example`**

 ```
 function action(bp: typeof sdk, event: sdk.IO.IncomingEvent, args: any, { user, temp, session } = event.state) {
   /** Your code starts below */

   /**
-   * Show how to create a Single-choice content-type in an action.
+   * Show how to create a Single-choice content-type in action.
    * ```
    *   {
    *     type: 'single-choice',